muhme/joomla-branches-tester/README.md

 The installation takes place in seven Docker containers and is automated with scripts.
 The result is a pure Docker container installation without manual installations or configurations.

-To simplify life, the standard Joomla images are used as starting point and overwritten with the Joomla source code from the various software branches.
+To make life easier, the standard Docker Joomla images (`joomla:4` or `joomla:5`) are used as a starting point and then overwritten with the source code from the respective Joomla development branch.
 The Joomla installation itself is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.

 ## Installation